 6 Things to Consider When Making an Offer on a Condo

-When you are buying a condo or townhouse, there are many problems that the seller is obligated to disclose, usually on the property discloser statement.
-For example, in most provinces, it is illegal to withhold information about major physical defects on the property, but, these disclosures don't always paint the entire picture of the condo.
-Here are six questions you may want to ask that can offer additional insight into the prospective condo before you make a final decision.
+When you are buying a condo or townhouse, there are some issues that the seller is obligated to disclose, usually on the property discloser statement.
+For example, in most provinces, it is illegal to withhold information about major physical defects on the property, but, these disclosures don't always paint the entire picture of the health of the property.
+Here are six questions you may want to ask that can offer additional insight into the prospective condo before you make an offer to purchase the condo.

 This question may help you evaluate the "real value" of the property.
-Is there something about the house the seller does not like?
-If so, you may be able to adjust the purchase offer accordingly.
+Is there something about the property the seller does not like?
+If so, you may be able to adjust the offer to purchase accordingly.

 This question can, in some instances, help the buyer negotiate a better deal.
 However, it is important to remember that the purchase price is influenced by several factors, like the current market value and any improvements the seller may have made to the property.
 The original purchase price might not have anything to do with the current value of the condo or townhouse, but if the seller is motivated and there is a lot of equity, you might be able to get a better deal.

 In a few cases, what a seller likes the most about a home might actually be something the buyer is looking to avoid.
 For example, if the seller describes his condo as being in a "happening neighbourhood," the buyer might consider this a negative factor because the area may be too noisy or busy for his or her taste.

 It is also a good idea to ask the seller if he or she has had any problems with the condo while living there.
-Has the seller had problems with a leakage from the upstairs unit in the past?
+Has the seller had problems with any leakage from the upstairs unit in the past?
 If so, even if the leak has been corrected, the floor and walls around the bathroom might have been damaged.
 You should also check that these items were repaired properly.

 Use this answer to find out about any noisy neighbours, barking dogs, heavy airplane traffic or even planned changes to the community, such as a planned street widening.
 If the seller doesn't tell you, you can usually find these answers in the condo documents and this may give you insight on why the seller is really moving.

-6) How are the public schools in the area?
-Because the value of a community is usually greatly influenced by the public schools in the area, its an important to do some research.
+Because the value of a community is often greatly influenced by the public schools in the area, its an important to do some research.
 The Fraser Institute has a comprehensive report on Kelowna schools that can give you some insight into the quality of the area's schools.